-The original Greenwich Village location has been cranking out fast, cheap, crispy falafel sandwiches for 40 years, and it's open till 4am on weekdays and 5am on weekends.
+The original Greenwich Village location has been cranking out fast, cheap, crispy falafel sandwiches for 40 years, and it's open till 5am.
 There's not much room to sit in the cramped little storefront, but you're supposed to eat these while wandering MacDougal Street, anyway.

 King of Falafel & Shawarma

-If this beloved street vendor's name suggests a lack of humility, the world's not doing anything to change his approach—the King won a 2010 Vendy for his efforts.
+If this beloved street vendor's name suggests a lack of humility, the world's not doing anything to resist his bombast—the King won a 2010 Vendy for his efforts.
 His sandwiches, which are stuffed with ovoid falafel balls and a salad including pickles and pickled turnips, back up the boasting.

-East Village, West Village and Upper West Side
+East Village, West Village and Upper West Side, Manhattan